 Whiner wrote:

-> I've been reading this news group for about a year.
+> I've been reading this news group for

 > Over the past couple months I've posted four or five